ashlog-rest/ashlog/README.md

 )
 ```

-In this case you should set a TELEGRAM_TOKEN environment variable with your Telegram bot token.
+In this case you should set the Telegram Token in your profile.

 ## Installation